 We leave Chicago (and Illinois) today as we head to Madison, Wisconsin, with en-route guided visits to Monona Terrace, completed in the 1990s to Wright’s 1938 design and his Unitarian Meeting house (1946) before checking-in to your hotel for a two-night stay.
 Dinner at a local restaurant.

 Day 6: Wright’s Taliesin Estate, Spring Green and the First Jacobs House at Usonia.

 First on the agenda today is Wright’s Taliesin estate where Wright lived and worked and where he established the Taliesin Foundation to train architects.
 The visit will include the Hillside studio, theatre, house, Windmill Tower and much more, including refreshments on Wright’s personal terrace.
 Comfortable shoes are essential for this visit as there is a large amount of walking (approx. two miles) with few rest stop opportunities.
 This afternoon we return to Madison to visit the First Jacobs House (1937).

 This morning we transfer to Milwaukee with visits to the Burnham Street historic district of American System-built homes (exterior only) which Wright developed from 1908 to create affordable housing, a guided tour of his Model B1 house and, lastly, a visit to the excellent Milwaukee Art Museum which houses the Prairie School archives, before checking-in to your hotel for overnight stay.
 Dinner at a local restaurant.

 Today we head to Racine to see the SC Johnson Administration building (1936) and enjoy a guided tour of Wingspread, a Prairie-style house, built by Wright for the head of the Johnson Wax Corporation.
 We then head to Chicago O’Hare for a flight to Pittsburgh.
 On arrival transfer to your hotel for three-night stay.
-Dinner at a local restaurant.
+Late evening dinner at a local restaurant.